-We are pleased to announce the 2021 Irene E. Harms Graduate Scholarship Award recipient: Anna Zhou, a Developmental Psychology graduate student.
+We are pleased to announce the 2022 Irene E. Harms Graduate Scholarship Award recipient: Chelsea Mayo, a Clinical Psychology graduate student.

 The Irene E. Harms Award recognizes the outstanding academic potential of students who strive for academic excellence in one or more of three areas of child psychology: translational science, community-engaged research, and outreach to communities.
 Translational science includes research that bridges basic science and real-world applications and includes policy research.
 Child Clinical and Developmental graduate students in the Department of Psychology can apply for the award, which provides $4000 to be used for a variety of research-related activities and costs for translational and/or community-engaged research, and/or for community outreach.